GET HELP NOW: Call 800-374-HOPE | Apply for Services Online/Solicitar Servicios en Línea

 Who does TAP serve?

-Texas Advocacy Project serves ALL survivors of domestic and dating violence, sexual assault, child abuse, stalking, and human trafficking in the state of Texas without regard to socioeconomic status, race, ethnicity, gender, sexual orientation, age, disability, immigration status, veteran status or any other distinction.
+Texas Advocacy Project serves ALL survivors of domestic and dating violence, sexual assault, child abuse, stalking, and human trafficking in the state of Texas.

-- County - In 2022, we served families in 148 Texas counties- those that represent the majority of the state’s population.
+- County - In 2024, we served families in 158 Texas counties - those that represent the majority of the state’s population.

-- Age - In 2022, the youngest client we helped was 13 years old, and the eldest client was 84.
-Although we serve all victims regardless of age or gender, the majority are women, aged 16-50, and their children, who live in constant fear of death or further violence.
+- Age - In 2024, the youngest client we helped was 15 years old, and the eldest client was 93.
+The majority of our clients are women, aged 16-50, and their children, who live in constant fear of death or further violence.

 How many victims does TAP serve?

-Amanda Elkanick Oder, Vice President of Advocacy & Outreach, directs all trainings and outreach programs to the public.
+Amanda Elkanick Oder, Chief Advocacy &Education Officer, directs all trainings and outreach programs to the public.
 Oder has 15 years of experience working with survivors, including as a Shelter Director and has been with TAP for over 8 years.

 How can we find/tag TAP on social media?